 Outcome 5: Communities, professionals and employers are able to recognise domestic abuse at the earliest opportunity and have the confidence to take action.

-All of our outcomes will have delivery plans in place which will be monitored by SETDAB.
+All of our outcomes will have delivery plans in place which will be monitored by SETDAB and will also detail our response to emerging issues, such as the Covid-19 pandemic.